MarekVrban/DataScience1/README.md

 # DataScience1
-Few previews of raw code without additional adjustments.
-Every task was made in limited time.
+Few previews of simple raw code mostly without additional adjustments.
+Most of times were tasks made in limited time.